Codevendor/inferjs/README.md

  */
 ```

-InferJs Interprets the comment and uses the JSDoc tags to introduce type checking into your code, through simple easy to understand instructions.
-The standard @param tag is used for standard type checking of method parameters.
-Specifying a type for your @param tag between the {string} will cause the parameter to be checked if type is string.
+**InferJs** interprets the comment and uses the **JSDoc** tags to introduce type checking into your code, through simple easy to understand instructions.
+The standard **@param** tag is used for type checking of method parameters.
+Specifying a type(s) for your **@param** tag between the {string} will cause the parameter to be checked if type is string.

 ```js
 /**
  * @infer {(string)} msg {STRING-NOT-EMPTY} - Checks if string is not empty.
  */
 ```
-InferJs allows extended type checking with the custom @infer tag.
+**InferJs** allows extended type checking with the custom @infer tag.
 Add one or multiple infers to any parameter easily.
-All code is identified with a unique marker tag called @inferid.
+All code is identified with a unique marker tag called **@inferid**.
 ```js
 /**
  * @inferid foo
  */
 ```
-This tag allows code to still work while Javascript is compressed/minified or obfuscated.
+This tag allows code to still work while Javascript is **compressed/minified** or **obfuscated**.
 Infers are all stored in precompiled infer file.
 This makes it easy to write in your static data types and not have to worry about type checking them during runtime.
-Tag @inferid can be anything you want as a name but must be unique per item you want to check.
+Tag **@inferid** can be anything you want as a name, but must be **unique** per item you want to check.

 To check your types all you have to do is add the line below at the top of your method or below your defined field.
 ```js
 infer.check('Your - @inferid', arguments);
 ```
-The first parameter is your @inferid from your JSDoc comment.
-The second parameter is the method arguments array.
+The first parameter is your **@inferid** from your **JSDoc** comment.
+The second parameter is the method **arguments** array.
 This causes all the infer type checks to occur.

-There are many ways to utilize the InferJs library to help type check all your JavaScript code.
+There are many ways to utilize the **InferJs** library to help type check all your **JavaScript** code.

 _For more examples, please refer to the [Documentation](https://inferjs.com)_